pcorey/pcorey.github.io/_posts/2019-03-25-bending-jest-to-our-will-restoring-nodes-require-behavior.markdown

 ---
 layout: post
 title:  "Bending Jest to Our Will: Restoring Node's Require Behavior"
-description: "Jest overrides the behavior of Node's require behavior to support concurrent testing and better test isolation.
+excerpt: "Jest overrides the behavior of Node's require behavior to support concurrent testing and better test isolation.
 But what if we don't want that?"
 author: "Pete Corey"
 date:   2019-03-25
 tags: ["Javascript", "Testing", "Jest"]